Publications and Plain Language Summaries

 "Prenatal and Postnatal Choline Supplementation in Fetal Alcohol Spectrum Disorder"

-Prenatal alcohol exposure can cause a broad range of thinking, memory, attention, and learning difficulties in affected individuals.
+PAE can cause a broad range of thinking, memory, attention, and learning difficulties in affected individuals.
 One intervention that has been investigated to aid with these difficulties is supplementation with a nutrient called choline, which is best administered during early stages of brain development (ages 2-5 in our studies).
 This paper provides information about alcohol’s effects on the brain, the role of choline in typical brain development, and a summary of several studies that have investigated choline supplementation in animals and humans exposed to alcohol both before and after birth.
 Importantly, the paper includes very practical information and advice for those interested in supplementing choline in children.

 Learn more here.